exile13/staked/README.md

 ## Using Staked
 To start a single chain we simply need to do `./start.sh <chain name>`

-For example to use the STAKEDB1 chain: `./start.sh STAKEDB1`
+For example to use the CFEKED chain: `./start.sh CFEKED`

 Now if you did this, you will notice that it got very mad at you and didn't work printing something in RED.

 This is because Crypto Conditions require us to start the komodo daemon with the -pubkey parameter.
-This is a bit of a chicken and egg problem as we need retreive the pubkey from a komodo daemon first.
-For now you will need another `komodo` installation somewhere else, or a known key.
-To get a new key the commands for `komdoo-cli` are as follows:
+To get a new key the commands` are as follows:

 ```shell
 komodo-cli getnewaddress